joeyboey/node-red-contrib-cosmos-db/README.md

-# node-red-cosmos-db
+# node-red-contrib-cosmos-db
-Node Red Module for Azure Cosmos DB
+Node Red Module to connect to Azure Cosmos DB